-- Feeling depressed for most of the day, almost every day as evidenced by feeling sad, empty or hopeless or someone is noticing these symptoms (he/she seems sad, tearful).
+- Feeling depressed for most of the day, almost every day as evidenced by feelings of sadness, emptiness, or hopelessness.
+Someone else may be noticing these symptoms in you (he/she seems sad, tearful).

-- Negative changes in your level of interest or pleasure in all, or almost all, activities for most of your day, most days in the week.
+- Experiencing negative changes in your level of interest or pleasure.
+This may be in all or almost all activities and for most of the day, most days of the week.

-- Decrease in your appetite or 5% or more in weight gain or loss without intention to gain or lose.
+- Decrease in your appetite or a change of 5% or more in weight gain or loss.
+Must specifically be without the intention to gain or lose.

 - Difficulty getting to sleep or sleeping too much.

 - Experiencing a feeling of agitation or of being slowed down in your body and movements.
 Others may be seeing this in you.

 - Fatigue or loss of energy nearly every day.

 - Feelings of worthlessness or excessive guilt nearly every day.
 People who care about you do not and would not agree with these feelings.

 - Decreased ability to think, decreased concentration, difficulty making decisions nearly every day as supported by you and others.

 - Recurrent thoughts of death (not just a fear of dying), recurrent suicidal thoughts without a specific plan, a suicide attempt, or a specific plan for committing suicide.

 The symptoms that you are experiencing cause a great deal of distress.
 They are significantly interfering with your ability to function socially at work, school, or other important areas of life.